 Light reflecting off a mirror at an angle will end up polarized.
-This means that every photon must have some sort of axis along which it is oriented.
+This means that every photon must have an axis along which it is oriented.
 Otherwise, no polarization could be possible.

 Note that the orientation of the aligned photons is random when polarized in this way.
 On average, there are just as many photons oriented left to right as right to left.

 This fits well with what we have thus far concluded about the photon, namely that it is an assembly corresponding to an electron and a positron.
-Assuming that the arrangement of particle quanta in electrons and positrons are directly reflected in photons, we end up with a two orb model of the photon, making them in essence tiny sticks.
+Assuming that the arrangement of particle quanta in electrons and positrons are directly reflected in photons, we end up with a two orb model of the photon, making them in essence tiny sticks, as illustrated above.

 The presence of a pilot wave around every photon helps smooth out minor irregularities that would otherwise lead to scatter.
 The pilot wave acts like a dynamic cushion around each photon, guiding them through the atomic lattice of the transparent medium.

 This process greatly distort the shape of the pilot wave.
 It goes from being a fairly flat wave-front to an elongated sock-like shape.
 This process requires photons to have a minimum of energy.
 They have to be big enough to do this.
 Very small photons are too much affected by their pilot waves to assert this kind of control over them.
 As a result, low energy photons get reflected by glass.